Homemade White Bread

 Ingredient Notes

-It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
+It’s important to note that when making substitutions in recipes, the texture and flavour may be slightly different.
 However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions

-- Active Dry Yeast: Instant yeast (also called rapid-rise) can be used in the same amount and does not need to be dissolved in water first. instead, stir it directly into the flour.
+- Active Dry Yeast: Instant yeast (also called rapid-rise) can be used in the same amount and does not need to be dissolved in water first.
+Instead, stir it directly into the flour.

 Recipe Variations